Connector Board

 Board Versions

-V2 - Dual Pi5 Connector Board (Current)
+V2 - Dual Pi5 Connector Board (Deprecated)

 The V2 board is a complete redesign focused on simplification and cost reduction.